 For the best sunset cocktails in Lake Como, try the lakeside terrace at T Bar at Grand Hotel Tremezzo or Bar Il Molo in Varenna.
 Or for a panorama you’ll never forget, hop on the funicular railway at Brunate and enjoy sunset views across the lake!

-READ MORE: Find out the best places to stay in Lake Como – from budget to luxury.
+READ MORE: Find out where to stay in Lake Como – from budget to luxury.

 Try Your Hand At Water Sports